brown-cs132-s13/labs/sessions/lab.md

 There are a couple of things that we need to setup sessions in Express, as they are not included on the bare-bones stencil.

-Remember, earlier we said that this implementation used cookies.
-Thus we need to tell Express that we are going to use cookies.
+First we need to tell Express that we are going to use cookies.
 So we add the following inside app.configure:

 ```